blimmer/benlimmer.com/_posts/2020-05-16-adding-typescript-types-github-graphql-api.md

 ```

 ```
 ?
 What type of application are you building?
-(Press <space> to select, <a> to toggle all, <i> to invert selection)
- ❯◉ Backend - API or server
+(Use arrow keys) ❯ Backend - API or server
- ◯ Application built with Angular
+  Application built with Angular
- ◯ Application built with React
+  Application built with React
- ◯ Application built with Stencil
+  Application built with Stencil
+  Application built with Vue
+  Application using graphql-request
- ◯ Application built with other framework or vanilla JS
+  Application built with other framework or vanilla JS
 ```

 Select the type of app you're building.
 For this tutorial, we'll demo a `Backend - API or server`.
 Highlight "Backend -